Mature Age Workers

 Do not let the "Rip Van Winkle Syndrome" ruin the rest of your productive working years...let ACMA guide you through the maze!
 The fact is that mature age people are being actively recruited by many organistions.
 Do not miss out simply due to a poor grasp of current workplace/hiring protocols and practices...refer this article http://bit.ly/1lQ5Ken

-It’s never too late to re-connect with your career passion – as long as you have the right resources and support.
+It’s never too late to re-connect with your career passion – as long as you have the right resources and support, including access to retraining and/or up-skilling options.

 Current economic uncertainties mean that mature workers need to be extremely well presented to potential employers.
 Don't let your lack of understanding or qualifications prevent you from participating in today's workforce.